 The 'Orantes' a cruise ship of the 60's had arrived in Sydney.
 It was time for our English visitor to return home.
 Dad drove us all to the docks, which were at Pyrmont then, now they are at Circular Quay.
 We went on board to say goodbye to Mrs R and to have a look around the ship.
 We all wished that we could afford to go home to England for a visit.
-My parents hadn't seen their parents, my 4 grandparents for 11 years now.
+My parents hadn't seen their parents, my four grandparents for eleven years now.
 In fact, all except one had died by the time my parents could afford a trip home.

 |My mum on the left was always dressed fashionably.
 She sewed her own clothes and mine too.|

 |Mrs R waving goodbye.|